drubinstein/pokerl/content/docs/chapter-2/policy/index.md

 - Use a [recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network) such as an [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory).
 - Use a [state space model](https://huggingface.co/blog/lbourdois/get-on-the-ssm-train) (SSM).

 We went with the easiest to integrate solution, an LSTM.
 An LSTM contains an internal state that gets input to the model alongside the most recent data point.
-Although LSTMs can only remember up to ≈1000 steps, that was enough history for an effective policy.
+In the best case, LSTMs can only remember on the order of 1000 steps.
+That was enough history for an effective policy.

 <div style="text-align: center;">